 the cork grip on the Oni rod) is that Suntech rates the Keiryu Speical 44 for

 6X tippet while Nissin rates the Oni rod for 3X.
 Of course, the Oni rod is $100 more expensive.
 That is a pretty big difference, too.
+Of course, you can still catch some mighty nice fish with 6X tippet, as Colin S proved (the photo above is one of five fish ranging from 22 to 26 inches - not a bad day!).

 The Suntech GM Suikei Keiryu Special 53 is the next longer version of the Keiryu Special 39 and 44.
 I have known for quite some time that Suntech used to have a 53 and I have been curious about it.